-Our shareholders will vote on five proposals at the annual meeting:
+Our shareholders will vote on three proposals at the annual meeting:

-- 1. The election of six Class 3 directors, who are to serve until the expiration of their respective three-year terms or until their successors are elected and qualified; - 2.
-The approval of the Renasant Corporation 2011 Long-Term Incentive Compensation Plan; - 3.
-The adoption, in a non-binding advisory vote, of a resolution approving the compensation paid to our named executive officers, as described below under the headings "Executive Compensation" and "Compensation Tables"; - 4.
-The recommendation, in a non-binding advisory vote, whether the non-binding advisory vote to approve the compensation of our named executive officers should occur every year, every other year or every three years; and - 5.
-The ratification of the appointment of HORNE LLP as our independent registered public accountants for 2011.
+- 1. The election of six Class 1 directors, who are to serve until the expiration of their respective three-year terms or until their successors are elected and qualified; - 2.
+The approval of an amendment to the Renasant Corporation 2011 Long-Term Incentive Compensation Plan that permits our non-employee directors to receive grants and awards from the plan and authorizes an annual award of shares of our stock to these directors; and - 3.
+The ratification of the appointment of HORNE LLP as our independent registered public accountants for 2012.